verbal-autopsy-software/website/content/authors/13_isaac_lyatuu/_index.md

 ---
 # Display name
-name: Issac Lyatuu
+name: Isaac Lyatuu

 # Username (this should match the folder name)
 authors:
-- 13_issac_lyatuu
+- 13_isaac_lyatuu

 # Is this the primary user of the site?
 superuser: false